home-assistant/developers.home-assistant/docs/hassio_addon_tutorial.md

 Oops!
 You clicked refresh in the store and your add-on didn't show up.
 Or maybe you just updated an option, clicked refresh and saw your add-on disappear.

 When this happens, it means that your `config.json` is invalid.
 It's either invalid JSON or one of the specified options is incorrect.
-To see what went wrong, go to the Hass.io panel and in the supervisor card click on "View logs".
+To see what went wrong, go to the Supervisor panel and in the supervisor card click on "View logs".
 This should bring you to a page with the logs of the supervisor.
 Scroll to the bottom and you should be able to find the validation error.

 Once you fixed the error, go to the add-on store and click refresh again.